14all-agency/shopify-llms-txt-directory/https-thetableclothstore-com.md

   - [108 Square](https://thetableclothstore.com/products/white-granite-digital-print-satin-tablecloth?variant=46418236932321)
     Availability: Available
     Price: $136.99 USD
-- [LYNN Jacquard Print Metallic - Tablecloth - Aqua - The Tablecloth Store](https://thetableclothstore.com/products/lynn-jacquard-print-metallic-tablecloth-aqua): DIMENSION - Size of the fabric is 118 Inch. in width. fabric is sold by the yard and cut to order.
+- [Aqua LYNN Jacquard Print Metallic - Custom Tablecloths](https://thetableclothstore.com/products/lynn-jacquard-print-metallic-tablecloth-aqua): DIMENSION - Size of the fabric is 118 Inch. in width. fabric is sold by the yard and cut to order.
 For example, the order of 1 yard (Qty=1) is 118' x 36'.
 Order of 3 yards (Qty=3) is 118’ x 108' Orders can be customized to be cut in pieces by request.
 MATERIAL – Jacquard Print Fabric by the yard is heavy weight and made of 100% polyester.
 SIZE: Jacquard fabric comes in 118 inch. in width making it the perfect choice for various oversize needs, such as wide tablecloths, etc. PRINT: Experience the beauty and elegance of our fabric with its stunning print!
 Perfect for any occasion, it will add a touch of sophistication to your gatherings.
-USEFUL - Ideal Material for Tablecloths, drapery, pillows, slipcovers, sewing, DIY, handbags, tote bags, arts and crafts, Etc. CARE - Wash with lukewarm water, no dryer - Keep in mind that while the digital images displayed online aim to provide the most accurate colors, there may be variations between the actual product and what you see on your computer monitor - The Tablecloth Store
+USEFUL - Ideal Material for Tablecloths, drapery, pillows, slipcovers, sewing, DIY, handbags, tote bags, arts and crafts, Etc. CARE - Wash with lukewarm water, no dryer - Keep in mind that while the digital images displayed online aim to provide the most accurate colors, there may be variations between the actual product and what you see on your computer monitor
-  Updated: 2025-10-28T15:29:43Z
+  Updated: 2025-10-28T16:34:25Z
   Vendor: The Tablecloth Store
   Product Type: Jacquard Print Fabric
   Availability: Available